nickbarrie/Task-Management-API/README.md

 ## Usage

 The API will be available at `http://localhost:5000`
+The frontend is available at `http://localhost:3000`

 The API provides the following endpoints: